Angela's

 Weavescene

-I teach at National Trust's Heritage and Rural Skills Centre at Coleshill and the Vale and Downland Museum in Wantage.
-I also did one course for Oxfordshire Adult Learning in Abingdon.
+In 2026 I will run courses at National Trust's Heritage and Rural Skills Centre at Coleshill https://www.nationaltrust.org.uk/visit/oxfordshire-buckinghamshire-berkshire/heritage-and-rural-skills-centre, in Bucklebury for Ardington School of Crafts https://www.ardingtonschool.com/onsite and at the Vale and Downland Museum in Wantage https://valeanddownlandmuseum.org.uk.
 In addition I teach at my home in East Hendred.

 Pamela, a member of the Kennet Valley Guild, kindly gave me six rigid heddle looms when I started teaching.
 I have acquired three more old style ones and have bought a modern one.
 I also have 2 four shaft looms and an eight shaft one which I use for teaching at home.
-I take one to all my courses so I can explain the term "rigid heddle"
+I take one to all my courses so I can explain the term "rigid heddle".
+Although rigid heddle looms are only designed to do plain weaving, they are a good option for inexperienced weavers as they are easy to set up and new ones are relatively in expensive.

 Introduction to Weaving on a Rigid Heddle Loom

-Weaving done by students weaving patterns using two colours on looms set up for both balanced weave and weft faced weave during the course in March (They swapped looms at lunchtime.)
+Students weave patterns using two colours on a loom set up for balanced weave and on one set up weft faced weave.
+They swap looms at lunch time.

 Weave a Scene

 Weaving on a rigid heddle loom and choosing a landscape or seascape without steep slopes makes it possible to complete a picture in a few hours whilst practicing techniques which can be used on a simple frame.
 See pictures for more information.
-The scenes below were woven by the participants in June.
-I will be running the course again on 23rd May 2026
+The scenes below were woven by the participants in June at Coleshill.
+I will be running the course again on 17th May 2026

 Six people experimented with textured weaving with a Rigid Heddle Loom in October.
 There will be an opportunity for those who have done some weaving to have a go at my Weaving Workshop on 24th October 2026